 Toronto Metropolitan University is committed to upholding the highest standards when it comes to maintaining a safe and healthy learning and work environment for all of its community members, including students, faculty, and staff working in laboratories across the university.

 As a research-intensive university, our campus supports a number of active research and teaching laboratories.
 These laboratories could pose safety concerns that may include, but are not limited to, chemical, biological and physical hazards (which includes ergonomics, machinery, radiation and more).
 The university has comprehensive safety programs on all these risks.

-This section provides some overarching guidance for Ryerson laboratory users on important elements of laboratory safety, including:
+This section provides some overarching guidance for TMU laboratory users on important elements of laboratory safety, including:

 - university policies and procedures as they pertain to environmental health and safety in laboratory settings;

 - regulatory requirements and mandatory standards as they relate to laboratory operations and design;

 - instructions and guidelines on how to obtain permits to reach requirements set by external governmental agencies and ensure accountability;